-STD benefits are payable if you incur a total disability while actively employed.
+STD benefits are payable if you incur a total disability while actively at work.
+"Actively at work" means that you are regularly scheduled to work in the office or at home.
+You must be able to perform all of the activities of your job.
 A "total disability" is defined as a serious health condition, pregnancy, or injury that results in your inability to perform the essential duties of your regular occupation for more than seven consecutive calendar days.
 If you remain totally disabled and are unable to work on the eighth calendar day, STD benefits - if approved - will begin on the eighth day of disability and will be paid retroactive to the first day of disability.